 Peer modelling – student ‘A’ shows student ‘B’ how to do something (or how to behave) with the hope that student ‘B’ replicates the desired behaviour.

 Peer modelling is a little-known strategy commonly used by special needs’ teachers.
 A typical approach is for a student without a disability to model a certain behaviour in front of a student with a disability or disorder.
-This can be for educational purposes (such as working out a math problem) or reading a challenging passage from a book.
+This can be for educational purposes (such as working out a maths problem) or reading a challenging passage from a book.
 These demonstrations often include think-alouds and repeated explanations.

 Peer modelling can also take advantage of the power of social pressure and social influence to teach social skills such as how to manage frustration, how to behave in class and how to gracefully lose.
 To do this, Student A is usually (but not always) briefed on the goals of the activity and placed next to Student B.